 The standard reasoning is intuitively very appealing, which seems to be one reason for its popularity.
-The colloquial version of the arguments in Step~1 of the standard reasoning that lead to claims of \ITA{}s goes like this: ``Participants have a very hard time to discriminate the primes in the direct task.
+The colloquial version of the arguments to infer an \ITA{} in Step~1 goes like this: ``Participants have a very hard time to discriminate the masked stimuli in the direct task.
 They are very close to zero sensitivity and usually not significantly above chance.
-Nevertheless we can easily find clear and highly significant congruency effects in the indirect task.
-Therefore it seems obvious, that the indirect task responses are more sensitive to the primes than those in the direct task.''
+Nevertheless we find clear and highly significant congruency effects in the indirect task.
+Therefore, it seems obvious, that the indirect task responses are more sensitive to the masked stimuli than the direct task responses.''

-However, this intuition is misguided.
-A clear congruency effect could as well be compatible with an underlying true accuracy in the indirect task of $51\%$-correct as with $99\%$-correct.
-We first demonstrate the problem by using a toy example, then discuss it in a general setting.